The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 MailerLite Pricing

-- MailerLite pricing is scalable based on the number of subscribers and features.
+- MailerLite's pricing is scalable based on the number of subscribers and the features you need.

-- Growing Business Plan: $32/mo for 5,000 subscribers and additional features such as
+- Growing Business Plan: $39/mo for 5,000 subscribers and additional features such as

-- Advanced Plan: $39/mo for 5,000 subscribers and all available features (including Facebook custom audience integration and multiple trigger automation).
+- Advanced Plan: $50/mo for 5,000 subscribers and all available features (including Facebook custom audience integration and multiple trigger automation).

 - Enterprise clients need to request a quote.